-This guide is intended for students and staff using or likely to use ebooks in the course of their studies and research.
+This guide is intended for students and academics using or likely to use ebooks in the course of their studies and research.

 Use this guide to find out about ebooks and related information at the University of Oxford.

 Using ebooks can be a little daunting, with different websites and functionality.
-For detailed instructions on how to use different kinds of ebooks, and FAQs for different platforms, take a look at the Using ebooks page of this guide.
+For detailed instructions on how to download ebooks on different platforms and access them on different devices, take a look at the Using ebooks page of this guide.

-Ebooks don't always have page numbers (or these may not correspond to the same pages as a print copy), and many ebook websites provide sample citations.
-For help with this, try the Citing ebooks page of this guide.
+Ebooks don't always have page numbers (or these may not correspond to the same pages as a physical copy), and many ebook websites provide different sample citations for the same citation style.
+For help creating citations for ebooks, try the Citing ebooks page of this guide.

 Access to the HathiTrust Emergency Temporary Access Service (ETAS) for Oxford University members has ended, though access to the HathiTrust Digital Library's collection of open access full-text ebooks and ejournals remain.
 For more information, including a guide to using HathiTrust ebooks, see the HathiTrust page.